nitotm/efficient-language-detector-js/README.md

 ```javascript
 console.log( langDetector.detect('Hola, cómo te llamas?') )
 ```
-`detect()` expects an UTF-8 string, and returns a list, with a value named 'language', which will be either an *ISO 639-1 code* or `false`
+`detect()` expects a UTF-8 string, and returns a list, with a value named 'language', which will be either an *ISO 639-1 code* or `false`
 ```
 {'language': 'es'}
 {'language': False, 'error': 'Some error', 'scores': {}}
 ```

-- To get the best guess, deactive minimum length & confidence threshold; used for benchmarking.
+- To get the best guess, turn off minimum length & confidence threshold; also used for benchmarking.
 ```javascript
 langDetector.detect('To', {cleanText: false, checkConfidence: false, minByteLength: 0, minNgrams: 1})
 // cleanText: true, Removes Urls, domains, emails, alphanumerical & numbers